michaelgrosner/tribeca/MANUAL.md

   * `OnFVAPROff` - Same as `OnFV` when the system is not aggressively rebalancing positions; otherwise if is rebalancing, is same as `Off`.

-  * `OnSides` - Use a quote protection STDEV, calculated from a sequence of of the `best bid` and also of the `best ask` value in the market order book during `periods` periods of 1 second, to limit the price independently on each side while sending new orders.
+  * `OnSides` - Use a quote protection STDEV, calculated from a sequence of the `best bid` and also of the `best ask` value in the market order book during `periods` periods of 1 second, to limit the price independently on each side while sending new orders.

   * `OnSidesAPROff` - Same as `OnSides` when the system is not aggressively rebalancing positions; otherwise if one side is rebalancing, is same as `Off` for that side.

 * `periods` - Maximum amount of values collected in the sequence used to calculate the STDEV, each side have its own STDEV calculation.
-Tribeca will collect sequentially every 1 second the value of the last bid and also of the last ask in the market order book.
-Then before place new orders will limit the price using a calculation of the STDEV, taking into account only the last `periods` in each side.
+Tribeca will collect sequentially every 1 second the value of the `fair value`, `last bid` and also of the `last ask` from the market order book.
+Then before place new orders will limit the price using a calculation of the STDEV, taking into account only the last `periods` periods in each sequence.

 * `audio?` - plays a sound for each new trade (ping-pong modes have 2 sounds for each type of trade).